Ultimate Guide to Podcast Equipment in 2025

 Remember: most podcast equipment bundles range between $300 USD and $1,000 USD or more.
 If you don’t feel comfortable spending these prices, you may want to consider a podcast starter kit (see below).

-Podcast Equipment Bundles for Beginners
+The Best Podcast Equipment Bundles for Beginners

 Maonocaster equipment bundles are best if you already have some existing equipment.
 You’ll have two cost-effective options to choose from: the Maonocaster E2 bundle, and the Maonocaster Lite bundle.